Imaging & Microfilm Services

 |State Imaging & Microfilm Lab (SIML)||New Feature!
 Digital Exhibit: The History of Microfilm|

-The State Imaging and Microfilm Laboratory (SIML) is located in room N055 of the Indiana Government Center North building to provide cost-effective imaging and microfilming services to State government pursuant to standards adopted by the State of Indiana.
+The State Imaging and Microfilm Laboratory (SIML) is located in room N055 of the Indiana Government Center North building and is charged with providing cost-effective imaging and microfilming services to State government pursuant to standards adopted by the State of Indiana.

 The IARA Imaging and Microfilm Laboratory has been creating microfilm to preserve Indiana's history since 1937.
 Microfilm is the the scaled-down reproduction of documents on film, used to preserve important information for up to 500 years.
 Originally created as a novelty in the 1800s, the practice is now considered the most effective in the archival sciences for long-term preservation.
 Learn about microfilm's journey from useless parlor trick to the gold standard in historical safeguarding, in our new photo-filled slideshow and interactive timeline.

 The State Imaging and Microfilm Laboratory provides cost effective reformatting services for archives, records management divisions, and government agencies.
-Using standards adopted by the State of Indiana, the Lab specializes in converting organizations’ records to any medium to increase their accessibility and improve their preservation while also adhering to retention schedules.
-The Lab is willing to work closely with organizations to develop a strategy specific to their needs by incorporating the most up to date technologies, methods, and standards.
+Using standards adopted by the State of Indiana, SIML specializes in converting organizations’ records to any medium to increase their accessibility and improve their preservation while also adhering to retention schedules.
+SIML is willing to work closely with organizations to develop a strategy specific to their needs by incorporating the most up to date technologies, methods, and standards.